 Not unlike its predecessor, this building featured two wings that formed a wide arc, built on the foundations of the old palace.
 However, this time, the wings were not connected but were left independent.
 In the center is a wide esplanade that allows visitors to catch the best view in the city of the Eiffel Tower.
-Quotations by French poet and philosopher, Paul Valéry, decorate the buildings.
-Large bronze statues of Apollo and Hercules stand in front of each wing.
+Quotations by French poet and philosopher Paul Valéry decorate the buildings.
+Seven-meter-tall bronze statues of Apollo and Hercules stand in front of each wing.

 Today, the Palais de Chaillot houses a number of different museums.
 In the south wing, there are two – the Musée de la Marine (Naval Museum) and the Musée de l’Homme (The Museum of Man).
 The former is a maritime-themed museum with a collection that started with artifacts belonging to Louis XV.

 The Musée de l’Homme (Museum of Man), a museum of anthropology, strives to be a museum that can “define humanity” in a variety of different ways.
 It reopened October 17, 2015, after it was closed six years earlier.
 A selection of its collection moved to the Quai Branly museum, but it is still considered one of the world’s most important museums of anthropology.